AlessandroMelone/mavros_visp_ompl_exploration/README.md

 ```sh
     $ catkin_make
 ```
-until the building is 100% complete.

-Now the messages files have been created so restore the *CMakeLists.txt* files and build again until the building is 100% complete.
+Now the messages files have been created so restore the *CMakeLists.txt* files and build again.
 # Running
 - To run the code, first of all you have to launch the Gazebo simulation.
-Before running the simulation you should load the gazebo configuration as explained in [jocacace/Firmware][jo_rep] README.
-Run the fallowing istructions:
+Before running the simulation you should load the gazebo configuration as explained in [jocacace/Firmware](https://github.com/jocacace) README.
+Run the following istructions:
      ```sh
         $ roscd px4
         $ cd Tools/sitl_gazebo && source load_sitl_conf.sh